 2018 The Morality of Capitalism at Clemson

-Most of us agree that the freedom to innovate and trade leads to economic growth, but does success for some come at the expense of others?
-If you're looking for fresh perspectives or curious about the ethical side of capitalism, join us at breathtaking Clemson University to discuss this and more!
+If you're looking for fresh perspectives or curious about the ethical side of capitalism, join us at breathtaking Clemson University in May!

 FEE will bring together some of the best and brightest economic minds in the country at this 3-day seminar.
 College students will have an incredible opportunity to: